MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-hci-overview.md

 - Azure Site Recovery for high availability and disaster recovery as a service (DRaaS).

-- Azure Monitor, a centralized hub to track what’s happening across your applications, network and infrastructure – with advanced analytics powered by AI.
+- Azure Monitor, a centralized hub to track what’s happening across your applications, network, and infrastructure – with advanced analytics powered by AI.

 - Cloud Witness, to use Azure as the lightweight tie breaker for cluster quorum.